 Article Translations: (Spanish)

-- respiratory infections (like bronchitis and pneumonia)
+- lung infections (like pneumonia)

 - coughing, sore throats, sniffling, and sneezing

 - miss more school days than kids who aren't around secondhand smoke

 - have trouble doing well in sports or being physically active